-Overall, at the end of the course students should:
+Overall, at the end of ME Project A, students should:

 - 1. Have gained a clear understanding of what the problem is that they are trying to solve, as well as the challenges in implementing the solution. - 2.
-Have developed detailed background knowledge of the chosen topic area as a basis for developing their own ideas and program of work in Thesis B.
+Have developed detailed background knowledge of the chosen topic area as a basis for developing their own ideas and program of work in ME Project B.

-- 3. Know the general infrastructure requirements of engineering projects including laboratory, workshop, computing facilities, information systems and OHS requirements. - 4.
-Have gained an appreciation of the role of thesis supervisors play in quality assurance. - 5.
-Deliver a professional seminar presentation and a written report on their chosen research topic outlining the motivation, background and selected research methodology that will be used in Thesis B. - 6.
-Successfully proceed on to the design and synthesis tasks of thesis B for their chosen research topic.
+- 3. Understand the general infrastructure requirements of engineering projects including laboratory, workshop, computing facilities, information systems and OHS requirements. - 4.
+Have gained an appreciation of the role of project supervisors play in quality assurance - 5.
+Deliver a professional seminar presentation and a written report on their chosen research topic outlining the motivation, background and selected research methodology that will be used in ME Project B. - 6.
+Successfully proceed on to the design and synthesis tasks of project B for their chosen research topic.